PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Kayak Weight Considerations

-• Under 40 lbs: Easy solo loading
+• Under 40 lbs: Easy solo loading for most adults

-• 40-60 lbs: Manageable with good technique
+• 40-60 lbs: Manageable with proper technique

-• 60-80 lbs: Consider loading assists
+• 60-80 lbs: Consider loading assists or two-person teams

 Frequently Asked Questions